-Ten tips to help you prepare
+Ten tips to help you prepared

-- Before the first meeting with your legal advisor, ask if they offer a free first meeting.
+- Before the first meeting with your legal adviser, ask if they offer a free first meeting.
 If not, ask how much the meeting will cost in total (including VAT) and how long it will last.

 - Take all necessary items and papers with you to the meeting.
 Use the document checklist to see what documents you may require.

 - Find the date of your next court hearing to tell your legal adviser.

 - Make notes of what you want to say and questions you want to ask.
 You might want to talk this over with someone you trust.

 - Make a note of the people you talk to who are involved in your case.
 This could be a social worker, ex-partner, or legal adviser for the opposing party.
 Make a note of the person's name, what you both said and the date when you talked.